Large fluctuations and transport properties of the L\'evy-Lorentz gas: Introduction

-\end{corollary} We stress that no hypothesis about the tail probability of $\Delta_1$ other than $\mu<\infty$ is needed in order to establish theorems \ref{SLLN_T} and \ref{CLTq}.
-On the contrary, situations where $\mu=\infty$ require to specify $\prob[\Delta_1>\cdot\,]$ somehow.
-In \cite{Bianchi2} the case of $\Delta_1$ belonging to the normal basin of attraction of an $\alpha$-stable random variable with index $\alpha\in(0,1)$ was investigated.
-Clearly, one has $\mu=\infty$ in this case.
-The main result of \cite{Bianchi2} is that, for every integer $l\ge 1$ and real numbers $0<\lambda_1<\cdots<\lambda_l$, the annealed distribution of the random vector $(t^{-\frac{1}{\alpha+1}}X_{\lambda_1 t},\ldots,t^{-\frac{1}{\alpha+1}}X_{\lambda_l t})$ converges as $t$ is sent to infinity to a finite-dimensional distribution of a stochastic process obtained by composing the Brownian motion with the Kesten-Spitzer process \cite{Kesten}.
-The present paper deals with the case $0<\mu<\infty$ and makes use of theorems \ref{SLLN_T} and \ref{CLTq} and corollary \ref{CLTa} for intermediate steps, for which reason they, and only they, have been reported in some detail.
+\end{corollary} No hypothesis about the tail probability $\prob[\Delta_1>\cdot\,]$ of $\Delta_1$ other than $\mu<+\infty$ is needed in order to establish Theorems \ref{SLLN_T} and \ref{CLTq}.
+On the contrary, the case $\mu=+\infty$ requires to specify $\prob[\Delta_1>\cdot\,]$ somehow.
+In \cite{Bianchi2}, the authors exploited techniques from \textit{random walks in random sceneries} to investigate the typical fluctuations of $\X$ when $\Delta_1$ belongs to the basin of normal attraction of an $\alpha$-stable random variable $Z$ with index $\alpha\in(0,1)$.
+We recall that normal attraction means that $n^{-\frac{1}{\alpha}}\sum_{r=1}^n\Delta_r$ converges in distribution to $Z$ as $n$ is sent to infinity \cite{Feller_normal}.
+One has $\mu=+\infty$ in this case.
+The main result of \cite{Bianchi2} is that the finite dimensional distributions of the process $\{\lambda^{-\frac{1}{\alpha+1}}X_{t\lambda}\}_{t\in\Rl_{\ge 0}}$ converge, as the scaling parameter $\lambda$ goes to infinity, to those of a stochastic process related to the Kesten-Spitzer process \cite{Kesten}.
+The present paper deals with the case $\mu<+\infty$ and makes use of Theorems \ref{SLLN_T} and \ref{CLTq} and Corollary \ref{CLTa} for some essential steps.